“Wisdom has built her house; she has hewn her seven pillars.” Proverbs 9:1

 - The fear of God – which is the beginning of wisdom and the confidence of my life (Job 28:28; Proverbs 14:33, Ecclesiastes 12:13-14).

-- The meekness of wisdom– which is supported by every other pillar in my life and is the proof that I am building my home like the wise woman of Proverbs 14:1.
+- The meekness of wisdom – supported by every other pillar in my life – is an internal testimony of the Holy Spirit’s indwelling presence, Who is enabling me to build my life with these seven pillars of prayer.
+Proverbs 14:1.
 (Luke 7:35; Philippians 2:1-7; James 3:13).